b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &nbsp;

-Verse 28 meanders a bit, but the ending point is Nephites could "offend some unknown being, who they say is God—a being who never has been seen or known, who never was nor ever will be."
-I suppose this is the incident where Korihor is getting too fired up about being tied up and brought to a chief judge over a law he didn't break, explaining to a high priest his beliefs counter to the common religion.
-By the way, there is [no law](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7) against a man’s belief.
+***[28](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p22-p23#p22)***: Korihor observes that Nephites could "offend some unknown being, who they say is God—a being who never has been seen or known, who never was nor ever will be."
+I suppose this is the moment where Korihor is getting too fired up about being tied down and brought to a chief judge over a [law he didn't break](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7), explaining to a high priest his beliefs counter to the common religion.

 &nbsp;